Chay Yew: Career

-He also directed the world premieres of David Henry Hwang's and Osvaldo Golijov's Ainadamar at the Tanglewood Festival of Contemporary Music and Rob Zuidam's Rage D'Amors (Tanglewood).
+He also directed the world premieres of David Henry Hwang's and Osvaldo Golijov's Ainadamar at the Tanglewood Festival of Contemporary Music and Rob Zuidam's Rage D'Amors (Tanglewood); and the New York premiere of Huang Ruo's and David Henry Hwang's An American Soldier at Perelman Performing Arts Center.

-His productions and plays have included such actors as Sandra Oh, Chita Rivera, Daniel Dae Kim, Raúl Castillo, Joel de la Fuente, Tsai Chin, Amy Hill, Dennis Dun, Tamlyn Tomita, Monica Raymund, BD Wong, Margaret Cho, William Jackson Harper, Garrett Wang, amongst others.
+His productions and plays have included such actors as Sandra Oh, Chita Rivera, Daniel Dae Kim, Ruthie Ann Miles, Raúl Castillo, Joel de la Fuente, Tsai Chin, Amy Hill, Dennis Dun, Tamlyn Tomita, Ali Ahn, Monica Raymund, BD Wong, Margaret Cho, William Jackson Harper, Raymond Lee, Garrett Wang, amongst others.

 Yew has directed numerous world premiere productions by other writers, including Lauren Yee’s Cambodian Rock Band; Marcus Gardley’s Gospel of Lovingkindness at Victory Gardens and black odyssey at Denver Center Theatre; Lucas Hnath’s Hillary and Clinton at Victory Gardens; Naomi Iizuka's Strike-Slip at Actors Theatre of Louisville/Humana Festival and Citizen 13559 at the Kennedy Center; Luis Alfaro’s Oedipus el Rey and Mojada at the Public Theater; and Julia Cho's Durango at the Public Theater and Long Wharf Theatre.

 In 2006, Yew participated in The Collision Project at The Alliance Theatre in Atlanta, Georgia.
 He wrote a documentary play 17 based on the actual lives of Atlanta’s racially diverse teenagers.

 Chay Yew was the Artistic Director of Victory Gardens Theater in Chicago from 2011 to 2020.
-During his tenure, out of 43 productions, 18 plays received world premieres of which one went to Broadway, four were produced off-Broadway at the Public, Soho Rep, and Signature Theatre, while others were presented regionally, and abroad at Donmar Warehouse and Bush Theatre in London.
+During his tenure, out of 43 productions, 18 plays received world premieres of which two went to Broadway, four were produced off-Broadway at the Public, Soho Rep, and Signature Theatre, while others were presented regionally, and abroad at Donmar Warehouse and Bush Theatre in London.
 For his leadership, he was awarded the Iris Award for Outstanding Commitment to Connecting Chicago Communities and the Arts, and the Impact Award for Bold and Inclusive Artistic Leadership.

 For direction, Chay Yew is the recipient of the DramaLogue Award, 2020 Craig Noel Award; and OBIE Award for Direction.
+In 2022, Yew was featured in the book 50 Key Figures in Queer US Theatre, with a profile written by theatre scholar Dan Bacalzo.

 Yew was also the Founder and Director of the Mark Taper Forum's Asian Theatre Workshop for ten years.
 An alumnus of New Dramatists, he has served on the Executive Board of the Stage Directors and Choreographers Society, Theatre Communications Group, Chicago’s Department of Cultural Affairs and Special Events’ Cultural Advisory Council, the League of Chicago Theatres, and the Executive Board of the Consortium of Asian American Theatre and Artists.

+In 2024, Yew was the recipient of the Doris Duke Foundation Artist Award, and Boston University’s Dean’s Arts & Humanities Award.